evandroferreiras/gopher-city-bank/README.md

 make test
 ```

+> When running (docker or local) you can access http://localhost:8585/api/healthcheck

+## API Documentation

+There is a swagger documentation, to check it out, just run and access http://localhost:8585/swagger/index.html

 ## Contributing

 To contribute with this project, please prepare your setup.
 This project uses some tools to help and improve the developments: